 This type of noodle is used similarly to other types.
 People stir fry it or serve it with soup.
 In addition, they also use it to make salads, hot pot dishes, spring rolls, and Korean/Chinese dishes.

 Harusame salad is a popular appetizer in Japanese cuisine.
 Have you ever tried a salad that has noodles?
+If not, you should make some this weekend because it is so tasty.

 Are you curious about what a salad made from glass noodles tastes like?